Copyright 1994 - 2023 Bill's Bible Basics

 Ecclesiastes 12:12-14, KJV

-In their Epistles, Peter, Paul and Jude warn us to beware of those corrupt men, who speak great swelling words of man's wisdom and philosophy -- which included both scientific and religious reasoning -- in order that they might lead God's children astray from the truth of His Word, and the path of righteousness, and into the subtle net of deception and sin:
+In their Epistles, Peter, Paul and Jude warn us to beware of those corrupt men, who speak great swelling words of man's wisdom and philosophy -- which included both scientific and religious reasoning -- in order that they might lead God's children astray from the truth of His Word, and the path of righteousness, and into the subtle net of deception and sin.
+Consider the following group of verses:

 "For when they speak great swelling words of vanity, they allure through the lusts of the flesh, through much wantonness, those that were clean escaped from them who live in error."